TRACIE-F/school_district_analysis/README.md

 # School District Analysis for PyCity Schools

 ## Overview of the school district analysis: Explain the purpose of this analysis.
 The following analysis digs into the PyCity Schools, focusing on student performance in math and reading and district spending.
-The analysis dives into the impact of removing the 9th graders of Thomas High School from the datat to determine the impact on the school's overall rank and performance.
+The analysis dives into the impact of removing the 9th graders of Thomas High School from the data to determine the impact on the school's overall rank and performance.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
 Original data is presented with yellow highlights.
 The data with the 9th graders of Thomas High School dropped is presented with green highlights.